Emmett Louis Till

 “Between 1877 and 1950, more than 4,000 African-Americans were lynched in Southern states – that is, whipped, castrated, tortured, burned alive or strung from the trees by White mobs.”

 Back to the morning of August 31st, after finding the body, Hodges ran back to tell his father.
 When the police showed up at the found body scene, they confirmed that the victim was beaten brutally.
 One of Emmett Till’s eyes fell off, and the right side of his head was unrecognizably injured.
 His tongue was edematous and a few teeth were gone.
 The body was in a decomposing state.
 Around the victim’s neck, there was a heavy fan wrapped around by wire.
 In the left ear, there was a bullet hole.
 The consequence of being soaked in water for almost 72 hours made the body deformed.
 The only object the police could use to find the victim’s identity was the ring on his left hand “L.T”.

-His uncle, Moses Wright (tenant farmer), reported about the disappearance of his 14-year old nephew from Chicago three days ago.
-Moses explained the words L.T on the ring was an abbreviation of Emmett Till’s father who passed away.
+His uncle, Moses Wright (tenant farmer), reported the disappearance of his 14-year-old nephew from Chicago three days ago.
+Moses explained the words L.T on the ring were an abbreviation of Emmett Till’s father who passed away.